 John Walsh explains; one of the many reasons, why our country isn’t able to accommodate safety and laws.

 John Walsh made this plea in December of 2011.
 Still nothing has changed for the better and our society will pay the alternate price.

 These days our adolescents and teenagers exposed to variety of things that any ordinary parent would want to keep their children away from.
 Between drug abuse, alcohol, gangs, promiscuity and violence, it’s no wonder that some children become overloaded.
 There’s a difference between normal teenage angst and true depression.
 The key is learning to differentiate between the two.

 Sadly enough, our children are paying the greatest price with their lively hood.

-As a parent, we are responsibilities to protect our children and to teach them the skills are safe.
-Educators should teach children about safety and protection measures.
+As a parent, we are responsible to protect our children and to teach them.
+Our educators should teach children about safety and protection measures.
 Parent should take an active interest in your children and listen to them.
 As a society, we can protect our children and teach them be careful in all their endeavors.

-Cases like Isabel Mercedes Celis, Ava Enlow, Jhessye Shockley, Max Hernandez, Gabriel Johnson, Kyron Horman, Chelsea King, Monte and Collin Walker did not either have an Amber Alert issued or the Amber Alert delay, by red-tape, miscommunication, or that the abduction doesn’t fit the criteria.
-To help put an end to these situations.
-We need our country have “Mandatory Amber Alerts.”
+Cases like: Hailey Owens, Isabel Mercedes Celis, Ava Enlow, Jhessye Shockley, Max Hernandez, Gabriel Johnson, Kyron Horman, Chelsea King, Monte and Collin Walker did not either have an Amber Alert issued or the Amber Alert was delay by red-tape, miscommunication, etc.

-We want our Arizona State Lawmakers have a bolder and constitutional version of Caylee’s Law.
+We need all State Lawmakers have a bolder and constitutional version of Caylee’s Law.